SURFscz/SBS/README.md

 #### backend evaluation

-When the containers ve started, you can run a server test from the command line:
+When the containers have started, you can run a server test from the command line:

 ```
-docker exec sbs_server_1 pytest
+docker-compose exec server pytest
 ```